elunna/nerfhack-changelog/README.md

 * Ported from SLASH'EM - this level now has some additional rooms (and treasures) with randomized passages.
 * A second variation was created using Demogorgon's Lair from xNetHack.
 This level had a very mazelike structure that lends itself well to a lost tomb (but with no Demogorgon of course...).
 * Both lost tomb levels are no-teleport

+### The Wyrm Caves
+* Ported from SLASH'EM as it was
+* This level offer the player a small but difficult branch.
+There may be the promise of dragon scales in addition to various loot.
+* Occurs from levels 20-21

 ### Big Room
 * Ported bigroom variants from UnNetHack and SpliceHack.